vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

 outlet
 ```

 Now try it.
-It should work, but now we have a new problem: the show UI for a lead is still be present.
+It should work, but now we have a new problem: the show UI for a lead is still present.
 That's because **nested routes means nested UI**.
 Since the `lead` resource is still active, the UI is still active.

 There's a simple fix to this -- we'll just hide the show UI when we're editing.